 Houston native Nathan Quick belts out his bluesy, raspy growl atop lush boogie/roadhouse guitar rhythms and soaring lead guitar.
 His sound draws from a vast pool of genres including classic rock and roll, blues and contemporary Americana.
-He is a multi Houston Press Music Awards winning singer/songwriter and looks forward to sharing his stories through sound with you.
+He is a multi Houston Press Music Awards winning singer/songwriter and looks forward to sharing his sound with you.

 The thing about Houston’s music scene is that I feel like we don’t really push the blues sound that our scene was all founded on.
 Artists like Lightnin’ Hopkins once walked the streets of this city back when the Peacock label was still a thing, and Mance Lipscomb recorded his album Trouble In Mind here.
 Today, we rarely get many straight blues acts, but rather more blues rock acts instead.
 While many seem to miss the point behind the genre, one artist here, Houston’s Nathan Quick, has really dug deep to offer up some of those Southern blues tones that we so rarely get to hear anymore.
 After multiple sold out shows at Mucky Duck and a set at this year’s FPSF, Quick has returned with a new single, "The Sound," and it’s a doozy.
 On the track, he dances around traditional blues, psych blues, and rock n’ roll to craft a sound that’s a mix of the three and something all his own.
 Free Press Houston was more than pleased to have the chance to debut the song, found exclusively here.